 E. The Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This project is subject to the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the application is for a new DET, and subject to the Environmental Technical Manual.
 TCP2-043-2024 was submitted with this application.
 Based on the TCP2, the gross tract area is 12.86 acres with 4.54 acres of 100-year floodplain and has a net tract area of 8.32 acres.
-The site contains 2.30 acres of woodland in the net tract and 3.37 acres of wooded floodplain.
-The project includes the removal of 2.11 acres of woodland, for a woodland conservation requirement of 3.30 acres.
-According to the TCP2 worksheet, the requirement is approved to be met with 0.19 acre of woodland preservation on-site, 0.70 acre of afforestation/reforestation on-site, and 2.41 acres of off-site woodland conservation credits.
+The site contains 2.30 acres of woodland in the net tract and 3.37 acres of woodled floodplain.
+The project proposes the removal of 2.11 acres of woodland for a woodland conservation requirement of 3.30 acres.
+According to the TCP2 worksheet, the requirement is proposed to be met with 0.19 acre of woodland preservation on-site, 0.70 acre of afforestation/reforestation on-site, and 2.41 acres of off-site woodland conservation credits.
 The draft TCP2 is in general conformance with TCP1-019-2023.
 A variance was approved for the removal of two specimen trees with the Planning Board's approval of PPS-2022-25.
 No further specimen trees are to be removed with this application.
 The TCP2 requires minor revisions to be found in conformance with the WCO, which are included in the recommended condition contained herein.

-Technical revisions to the TCP2 are required and included in the conditions of this resolution.
+Technical revisions to the TCP2 are required and included in the conditions listed in the Recommendation section of the technical staff report.